compilingEntropy/bytefinder/README.md

 Given a file and a mutated version of that file that crashes MobileSafari, this finds the bytes that cause the mutated version to crash MobileSafari.

 What it does:
 This will generate a file where the only differences remaining between it and the original are the differences required to cause a crash.
 It will also give you the offsets of those differences and what they are.
-Depends on https://github.com/uroboro/hexdiff/
+Depends on [hexdiff](https://github.com/uroboro/hexdiff/), which you can get [here](https://github.com/uroboro/cydia-repo.tihmstar.org) or on the `cydia-repo.tihmstar.org` repo.

 How it works:
 Soooo complicated.
 Check out my blogpost where I explain it: http://compilingentropy.blogspot.com/2013/12/finding-magic-bytes.html